-Here are a few things still open for us to enjoy this summer:
+Here are a few other happenings in the Bay for you to check out this summer:

 Disclaimer: This rant was not sponsored or paid for by any of the above-mentioned entities unless otherwise noted.
 Any and all sponsored rants are always based on actual experiences and/or interests.
 If you’d like me to check out a local event or eatery to rant about, please email email@example.com.